bgd-labs/aave-proposals-v3/src/20240224_Multi_FundingUpdate/FundingUpdate.md

 To reduce governance burden, this proposal also includes withdrawing BAL and CRV from mainnet Aave v3 and v2, as well as withdrawing and bridging them from Polygon Aave v3 to Ethereum.
 All the BAL and CRV included in this proposal will then be transferred to the Aave Liquidity Committee (ALC) for its future allocation on behalf of the DAO.

-In addition to the above, this proposal seeks to enable @karpatkey_TokenLogic to submit proposals via the Direct-to-AIP process which include actions similar to the above:

-- Consolidate treasury holdings to GHO
-- Migrate funds from v2 to v3 deployments
-- Move funds from Polygon to Ethereum

 ## Specification

 This is Part 1 of the specified proposal and it will do as follows: